floooh/floooh.github.io/_drafts/making-of-visual6502-remix.md

 # Chip Visualization

-When looking at the chip visualization of the visual6502 project it looks like a complex mess which at first glance looks difficult to render in 'realtime':
+The chip rendering of visual6502.org look quite complex at first glance which might be difficult to render in 'realtime':

 ![Visual 6502 Chip Layoyt](/images/visual6502_layout.png)